 Beware of whispers of civil unrest, round two of the virus, economic collapse, infrastructure instability, and even more troublesome Windows update frustrations.……………….all equally frightening!
 Some will say all dreaded predictions are inevitable.
 So it goes in a world of misinformation and fake news.
 As in any overly complex system, breakdowns are often possible, but not all failures play out as one might think.
 Overly ambitious event modeling might not be any more accurate than a wild guess.

 I will simply build a better workshop with what I learned throughout this last few months of bizarre societal challenges.
-In any event, it’s always handy to a have workshop for puttering around in.
+In any event, it’s always handy to have a workshop for puttering around in.

 Modernization is key, supporting mobility will replace many if not all legacy setups that can’t or won’t leverage the evolution to a remotely dispersed organization or workforce.
 On the far end (where I work) learning to use new tools for access and collaboration will be (and currently is) a necessity

-Toilet paper caches, limited quantities on permitted purchases of canned chili and tuna, designer face masks, alternatively produced hand sanitizer, Zoom meetings which later many were pushed to Microsoft Teams, VPNs, assorted web based training, Tele-medicine doctor visits, and long drawn out PowerPoint presentations are now “Things we deal with in this new phase”…..but rest assured someone out there is fumbling with a fax machine…….in this brave new world.
+Toilet paper caches, limited quantities on permitted purchases of canned chili and tuna, designer face masks, alternatively produced hand sanitizer, Zoom meetings which later many were pushed to Microsoft Teams, VPNs, assorted web-based training, Tele-medicine doctor visits, and long drawn out PowerPoint presentations are now “Things we deal with in this new phase”…..but rest assured someone out there is fumbling with a fax machine…….in this brave new world.

 Change can be a big bad monster.
 The pandemic has forced many into working with technologies, processes, security provisions, and formats that may have never factored into the lives of many workers.
 Companies are faced with a new set of ground rules that will either diminish or enhance their businesses.
 Sure there will be push back from those who are not ready or willing to update their philosophies or work cultures.
-Those who embrace the best fit solutions for their future should do well.
+Those who embrace the best-fit solutions for their future should do well.

-Anyhow, It’s just the wind and the rain now, nothing more than nature doing it’s thing.
+Anyhow, It’s just the wind and the rain now, nothing more than nature doing its thing.
 It does enhance the gloom.
 Thunder and lightning have a way of stimulating one’s thought process.
 Having a generator on hand does bring a sense of security.

 All is good despite the lugubrious atmosphere.
 Here, in this refuge what’s old will soon be new again.
 The storm will move on, but there will be others.
 Slowly the door to the inner sanctum creaks closed.
 Hang in there, the waves this far out are known to sweep anything loose overboard.

 Even on the calmest of seas, something could rise from the deep, something big bad mean and green.
-Some curve ball that would make this present situation look like the best of times.
+Some curveball that would make this present situation look like the best of times.
 It’s all in your perspective.
-From within the inner sanctum all disturbances appear as noise.
-I’m confident there are those who are sitting at home right now loving this lock down…..until the ground shakes.
+From within the inner sanctum, all disturbances appear as noise.
+I’m confident there are those who are sitting at home right now loving this lockdown…..until the ground shakes.